DanielKapica/di-workshop-01-intro-to-p5/README.md

 **What does `ellipse` do?**

+Ellipse draws an oval shape on the screen.

 **What happens if you change the numbers?**

+The shape/dimensions of the ellipse changes.

 **What do `mouseX` and `mouseY` mean?**

+Coordinates of the mouse positions.

 **What happens if you change the order of the items between the `(` `)`?**

+Changes the width/height of the shape being drawn.

 ---

 **What happens if you add `background(0)` after `draw() {`?
 Why?**

+Every tick it makes the background black.
+Draw function is called 60 times a second.

 Replace the ellipse with a triangle.
 Use https://p5js.org/reference/ (the 2D primitives section) to help.